OathWall

 Go to the Providers tab

 Inside your app's detail page, click the Providers tab.
-You'll see all supported providers listed.
 Unconfigured providers appear greyed out.

 3